 Dry eye is a very common condition which the eye does not make sufficient tears to lubricate and nourish itself.
 In Utah, our high altitude and dry climate often make symptoms much worse.
 Other certain factors including the natural aging process, extended contact lens wear, certain medical conditions and even cold medicines can also exacerbate this condition.

-Most contact lens wearers experience dry eyes at some point with many discontinuing or limiting lest wear because of discomfort.
-Dry eye is a significant finding in patients having undergone refractive surgery, especially LASIK.
+Most contact lens wearers experience dry eyes at some point with many discontinuing or limiting lens wear because of discomfort.
+Dry eye is a significant finding in patients having undergone refractive surgery.
 A diet low in omega-3 fatty acids can also increase the risk of dry eye syndrome.
 Various medicines including chemotherapy, diuretics, antidepressants, antihistamines and betaadrenergic blockers may cause dry eyes as a side effect of the medication.

 There is no cure for dry eye; however, there are certain treatment options available to help reduce its effects including:

 - Lubrication drops can provide short term relief and comfort without prescription.

 - A home humidifier puts moister into the air.

 - Hot compresses and eyelid scrubs/massage with baby shampoo can help.

 - Taking fish oil or flax seed oil tablets (or other high quality source of omega-3 fatty acids) every day can often be helpful in alleviating symptoms of dry eye.

 - Punctal plugs can be inserted to help with the natural tear flow.

 - Restasis is a prescription medicine that can make a big impact on treating dry eye.
 Clyclosporine A 0.5% (Restasis) helps decrease any inflammation on the surface of the eye.